Jessie219-web/wiki-documents/docs/Cloud_Chain/Cloud/SenseCraft_Data/SenseCraft_Data_Platform/xiao-esp32c3-connect-sensecraft-data-platform-ai-advisor.md

 ### Step 3.
 Obtaining the number of the sensor type

 Included in the upload is the number of the sensor type and sensor name that we are reporting.
-This is so that SenseCAP knows what sensor we are uploading data from and what units the data is in.
+This is so that SenseCraft knows what sensor we are uploading data from and what units the data is in.

-For this section, please refer to the numbered cross-reference table of sensors and values provided in the SenseCAP Documentation Center.
+For this section, please refer to the numbered cross-reference table of sensors and values provided in the SenseCraft Documentation Center.

 - [List of Measurement IDs](https://sensecap-docs.seeed.cc/measurement_list.html)